network-quality/server/README.md

 # Network Quality Server

 ## Welcome!
-The _Network Quality Server_ project was created as a place to share example servers that can used by the `networkQuality` command line tool available in macOS 12.
+The _Network Quality Server_ project was created as a place to share example servers that can be used by the `networkQuality` command line tool available in macOS 12.

 You can find a textual description of what a server needs to implement [here](SERVER_SPEC.md)